KimBetts/Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.txt

 5. Summarises the predictors by subject ID and activity

-6. Saves the new file as a CSV
+6. Saves the new file as a text file